OpenBazaar/OpenBazaar-Installer/README.md

 In this repository we'll have the scripts necessary to create binary distributions for different operating systems.
 The goal here is to have a 1-step build process.

+This repository is not to install the software, but to BUILD the installer itself.
+We will make downloadable installer executables available at https://openbazaar.org.

 ## Linux

 Coming soon!